NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 > More consistent usage of the terms catalog consumer and catalog producer throughout the document

-> Refresh timers should not be ignored with `serial` property
+> Better (safer) description of resetting refresh timers of member zones with the `serial` property

 > Removing a member MUST remove zone associated state